User Experience (UX) Design Tips and Best Practices for eCommerce Websites

 52% of your visitors are more likely to be loyal to your website if its load time is swift.
 Meaning, people are not ready to wait for your eCommerce website to open and load.
 There are quicker websites with lesser page load times and higher conversion rates.
 To fix this, install solid plugins that cut out several codes and triggers that delay page load times.
 Keep your backend clutter-free and you would see the difference.

-All your efforts in designing the good-looking website would go futile if the content you put on your eCommerce website is misleading or poor.
+All your efforts in designing a good-looking website would go futile if the content you put on your eCommerce website is misleading or poor.
 It instantly deprives your website of credibility.
-To tackle this, come up with clear information about what your products are, what your website is about, the pricing, product descriptions and more.
+To tackle this, come up with clear information about what your products are, what your website is about, the pricing, product descriptions, and more.
 Present them in a legible manner and seamlessly take your customers on a journey.

 It’s a known fact that most of the interactions today are from a smartphone.
-And a smartphone has a screen size smaller than that of other devices people use.
+And a smartphone has a screen size smaller than other devices people use.
 And there are elderly people with vision problems using them, too.
 To accommodate the needs of everyone and make your eCommerce website more accessible, replace smaller fonts with bigger ones.
 They also improve the aesthetics of your website.

-Product thumbnails are essential not only on products page but checkout page as well.
+Product thumbnails are essential not only on the products page but the checkout page as well.
 Oftentimes, people are confused if they have ordered the right product.
 Such confusions could delay their purchase or even redirect their attention.
 To avoid this, simply present the product image on the checkout page for them to be sure of their purchase.

 You could choose to put all information on one page and make it look cluttered or you could brainstorm and go minimal.
 Minimal websites are the coolest websites today and they psychologically take our minds away from the chaos in our lives.
 They reassure us of good things and push us to be more confident and surer about our purchases.
 For stress-free shopping, minimalism is the way.

-Now, we understand that this could all be daunting at the first instance.
+Now, we understand that this could all be daunting in the first instance.
 But this is eCommerce website development.
 When you hire magento developer, you can’t be sure if they implement all the best practices.

 That’s why we recommend getting in touch with an expert eCommerce development service provider like us to get the best website rolling in the market.
-We are an elite eCommerce development company that have proven time and time again with our remarkable works.
+We are an elite eCommerce development company that has proven time and time again with our remarkable works.

 To make your eCommerce website the next big thing in the market, reach out to us today.